zeek/zeekctl/doc/zeekctl.rst

 .. _CommTimeout:

 *CommTimeout* (int, default 10)
-    The number of seconds to wait before assuming Zeekccoli communication events have timed out.
+    The number of seconds to wait before assuming Broker communication events have timed out.

 .. _CommandTimeout: